Global Education Policy

 - Participation in nonapproved programs is discouraged.
 Muhlenberg will not transfer credit for courses taken in nonapproved study abroad programs.
 Under extraordinary circumstances, a student can petition to participate in a nonapproved program.
 If the petition is granted, the student will pay regular Muhlenberg tuition fees, and as appropriate, Muhlenberg room or board fees.
 Students are also billed for any program costs, including those for tuition, room, or board, that are above those charged at Muhlenberg.

 - When students have been approved by the Office of Global Education for a study abroad program, they are required, within a specified period of time, to submit a nonrefundable acceptance deposit of $600 in order to process their application to the host institution.
 The deposit will consist of $300, which will be applied towards the payment of Muhlenberg tuition fees.
-The other $300 will purchase mandatory study abroad health insurance and an International Student Identity Card.
+The other $300 will purchase mandatory study abroad health insurance.
 The entire $600 will not be so applied nor will it be refunded to students who subsequently withdraw their application.

 - All students will be enrolled in a College approved health insurance plan.
 Some countries (e.g., Australia) or programs require additional insurance coverage for which the student will be billed.